Why Organizations Are Tackling Today’s Workforce Challenges With Mentoring Download Ebook!

 Effective coaching hinges on a strong relationship between coach and employee, a relationship born of respect and trust.
 In order to create the most fertile ground for this kind of relationship it is recommended that employees have some level of participation in the coach selection process.
 If possible, provide employees with a small, select pool of potential coaches, and let them make the final decision.
 To create impactful and lasting learning, a positive coaching relationship with great chemistry is essential.

-Online tools, such as Chronus software for coaching, can provide a valuable means of effective matching, allowing employees to search through available coaches by region, areas of expertise, and other relevant criteria.
-Coaching software also enables program managers to track coach availability and make coach recommendations based on potential compatibility.
+Online tools, such as Chronus software, can provide a valuable means of effective matching, allowing employees to search through available coaches by region, areas of expertise, and other relevant criteria.
+Software also enables program managers to track coach availability and make coach recommendations based on potential compatibility.

 9. Establish clear expectations of a particular engagement